 Step 4: Hold this posture for 5 breaths

 Step 5: As you exhale, slowly come down and rest with your hands below your head.

 As you inhale, make a gentle effort to push the chest forward; as you exhale, make a gentle effort to push the navel down.
 Tuck the toes under.
 Ensure you’re stretching just as much as you can; do not force your body.

 - This posture strengthens and relaxes the entire back by harmonizing the energy flow in both its superficial and deep muscles.

 - It can also relieve and prevent spasms.

 - It strengthens the abdominal muscles and solar plexus, which can improve digestion and intestinal function and even reduce anxiety.

-- Bhujangasana improves blood circulation ,relieve tension and energy disturbance in the head and eyes.
+- Bhujangasana improves blood circulation and relieves tension and energy disturbance in the head and eyes.

-- It rejuvenate the kidneys and adrenal glands, and strengthen the nervous system, which positively affects all vital functions.
+- It rejuvenates the kidneys and adrenal glands and strengthens the nervous system, which positively affects all vital functions.

 - It stimulates the digestives system and relieves constipation